Use Landonline’s pre-validation process to check that your cadastral survey dataset (CSD) complies with many of the Rules for Cadastral Survey 2010.

 Once pre-validation is complete, you’ll receive the results in a report.
 The report outlines the rules that have identified potential issues, and their level of severity, along with the rules that have run without conflict.

-We’ve provided a step-by-step explanation of the pre-validation process including the steps to pre-validating by batch in the e-survey User Guide below.
+We’ve provided a step-by-step explanation of the pre-validation process including the steps to pre-validating by batch in the e-survey user guide.

 How pre-validation saves you time and expense